Restaurants in Amsterdam

 Cafe de Jaren

-Contemporary and stylish, the chief attraction of the Café de Jaren is its waterfront terrace overlooking the Amstel River, in the heart of the city.
-It makes for a great place for a pre dinner drink, the sampling of a superb bottle of wine or enjoying a strong coffee.
+Café de Jaren is both stylish and contemporary, with its chief attraction being a waterfront terrace that overlooks the Amstel River.
+The establishment is a great setting for pre-dinner drinks, sampling a superb bottle of wine, or enjoying a strong coffee.
 The menu is varied and attractive, with fare ranging from soups and sandwiches to steaks and pastas.
-With a classic French feel to it, the high ceilings and tiled floors of the Café de Jaren exude a refined elegance.
-Open daily for lunch and dinner.

 Address: Nieuwe Doelenstraat 20-22